mvollmer/seamless-cockpit/README.md

  - log out of Cockpit and it the "Log In Again" link to seamlessly log in again.

-Here is a recording of what should happen:
+Here is a recording of what should happen: https://youtu.be/FSSiL_oHWi0

-    XXX

 # Detailed description